Jump to testimonials talk menu or talk video archive.

 1. How Design Makes The World

-An insiders guide for how to improve your organization’s idea pitching, storytelling and communication skills.
-From overcoming fears, to writing material, to better approaches for practice, in less than an hour your team will dramatically improve their ability to pitch, present and communicate.
-Based on the bestseller, Confessions of A Public Speaker.
+An insider’s guide for how to improve your organization’s idea pitching, storytelling and communication skills.
+From overcoming fears, to writing material, to better approaches for practice, in less than an hour your team will dramatically improve their ability to pitch, present and communicate online through Zoom and other tools.
+Based in part on the bestseller, Confessions of A Public Speaker.

 Many talks on creativity are surprisingly uncreative, repeating the same myths and misnomers.
 This fast paced talk debunks the erronous beliefs most people have about how ideas work and provides a fun and easy to learn way to improve creative habits and outcomes.
 Based on the book, The Dance of The Possible.